-Jeff is an Associate Professor of Biostatistics and Oncology at the Johns Hopkins Bloomberg School of Public Health.
+Jeff is a Professor of Biostatistics and Oncology at the Johns Hopkins Bloomberg School of Public Health.
 His research focuses on public health genomics, data science as a science, and research on the scientific literature.
 He is also co-creator of the Johns Hopkins Data Science Specialization on Coursera (https://www.coursera.org/specializations/jhu-data-science) that has enrolled over 4 million.
 He is a co-editor of the journal Biostatistics.
 He writes a blog at Simply Statistics and is the author of the best-selling book “The Elements of Data Analytic Style” (https://leanpub.com/datastyle/).

 Roger D. Peng is a Professor of Biostatistics at the Johns Hopkins Bloomberg School of Public Health.
 He is also a co-founder of the Johns Hopkins Data Science Specialization, the Simply Statistics blog where he writes about statistics for the general public, the Not So Standard Deviations podcast with Hilary Parker, and The Effort Report podcast with Elizabeth Matsui.
 Roger conducts research on developing statistical methods for problems in environmental health.
 He has made substantial contributions to understanding the health effects of indoor and outdoor air pollution in the U.S. and around the world.
 He is the recipient of the 2016 Mortimer Spiegelman Award from the American Public Health Association, which honors a statistician who has made outstanding contributions to health statistics.

 Brian Caffo is a Professor in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health.
 Along with Roger Peng and Jeff Leek, Dr. Caffo created the Data Science Specialization on Coursera.
-Dr. Caffo is leading expert in statistics and biostatistics and is the recipient of the PECASE award, the highest honor given by the US Government for early career scientists and engineers.
+Dr. Caffo is a leading expert in statistics and biostatistics and is the recipient of the PECASE award, the highest honor given by the US Government for early career scientists and engineers.

 Jessica is a videographer and editor at Johns Hopkins Bloomberg School of Public Health, Department of Biostatistics.
 After graduating with a BFA in Video and Film from MICA (Maryland Institute College of Art), she joined the department in 2015.
 Since then, Jessica has shot and edited over three hundred MOOCs, a short documentary of the Biostat Dept. and its history, and has also created many other promo videos (sometimes involving puppets or animation).
 She is driven to maintain a collaborative balance between creativity and academic integrity, working closely with the members of Data Science Lab and members of the faculty to support them in all their endeavors.